edgexfoundry/edgex-go/snap/README.md

 ### Configuring individual services

 All default configuration files are shipped with the snap inside `$SNAP/config`, however because `$SNAP` isn't writable, all of the config files are copied during snap installation (specifically during the install hook, see `snap/hooks/install` in this repository) to `$SNAP_DATA/config`.
 The configuration files in `$SNAP_DATA` may then be modified.
-You may wish to restart the snap to take configuration into account with:
+You may wish to restart the snap's services to take configuration into account with:

 ```bash
 $ sudo snap restart edgexfoundry